MichaelCurrin/learn-to-code/intro_to_coding.md

 - The DevOps members of an organization deal with _Developer Operations_.
 - They make the lives of developers easier, such as setting up and managing infrastructure on physical servers or remote servers (such as on AWS).
-- The way to do infrastructure is changing, so DevOps engineers now also have to be capable of handling security, containers and serverless applications (see Backend as a Service, [Serverless](https://serverless.com) or AWS Lambda).
+- The way to do infrastructure is changing, so DevOps engineers now also have to be capable of handling security, containers and serverless applications.
+	- If you are interesting in serverless applications - understand that
+		- They still do run on a server somewhere
+		- The server is disposable
+		- You can spin up as many as needed especially for a high volume requests.
+- See [Backend as a Service](https://backendless.com/), [Serverless](https://serverless.com) or AWS Lambda).

 ## Roadmaps